MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/event-processing-content.md

 The throughput capacity of Event Hubs is measured in [throughput units][eh-throughput].
 You can autoscale an event hub by enabling [auto-inflate][eh-autoscale], which automatically scales the throughput units based on traffic, up to a configured maximum.

-The [Event Hub trigger][eh-trigger] in the function app scales according to the number of partitions in the event hub.
+The [Event Hubs trigger][eh-trigger] in the function app scales according to the number of partitions in the event hub.
 Each partition is assigned one function instance at a time.
 To maximize throughput, receive the events in a batch, instead of one at a time.

 #### Azure Cosmos DB